The good, the bad – and the ugly. Stories we tell ourselves about our breasts and cancer that simply aren’t true #timetocheck

-Wearing a well-fitting bra is important as if your bra doesn’t fit it may cause discomfort, pain or swelling but it will not cause the restriction of the flow of lymph fluid into the armpit causing toxin build up, therefore this is a myth!
+Wearing a well-fitting bra is important, if your bra doesn’t fit it may cause discomfort, pain or swelling but it will not cause the restriction of the flow of lymph fluid into the armpit causing toxin build up, and this is a myth!

 Several studies have failed to link stress directly to cancer.
 However, they have linked stress to an increase in other lifestyle behaviours like being less active, drinking alcohol or smoking more, which could increase your risk.

 There is no evidence, but it does increase the risk of infection at the time of piercing and whilst wearing the jewellery.

 Shift work or exposure to light at night

 Shift work or exposure to light at night may increase the risk of breast cancer as they are responsible for decreasing the production of certain hormones which are protective against breast cancer.
 Most recent research says this is a myth.